---

 The Critical Literacy Process: Guidelines for Examining Books

-The author recommends that children, teachers, and parents critically read children's literature to identify and clarify ideological perspectives.
-She lists types of books for multicultural collections, presents guidelines for critical discussions about books, and identifies types of biases in books.
+Recommends that children, teachers, and parents critically read children's literature to identify and clarify ideological perspectives.
+Lists types of books for multicultural collections, presents guidelines for critical discussions about books, and identifies types of biases in books.

 -